dbissell6/DFIR/Blue_Book/Blue_Book.md

 Typically found as .img or dd
 Windows can be found as .img, .vmdk, .vhdx, .dd, .raw

+Differences in the way that Linux and Windows handle disk drives, which can be relevant to forensic analysis in a CTF challenge.

+-    File systems: Linux and Windows use different file systems to organize and store data on disk drives.
+Windows primarily uses the NTFS (New Technology File System) file system, while Linux typically uses the ext4 (Fourth Extended File System) file system.
+There are also other file systems used by both operating systems, such as FAT32, exFAT, and ReFS (Resilient File System).
+Different file systems have different structures and metadata, which can affect the way that files are stored, accessed, and recovered.

+-    Permissions and ownership: Linux and Windows use different approaches to managing permissions and ownership of files and directories.
+Linux uses a permission model based on users, groups, and permissions bits (e.g., read, write, execute), while Windows uses a more complex permission model that includes access control lists (ACLs) and security identifiers (SIDs).
+This can affect the way that files and directories are accessed and modified, as well as the ability to recover deleted files or data.

+-    Disk partitioning: Linux and Windows use different methods for partitioning disk drives.
+Windows uses the Master Boot Record (MBR) or the newer GUID Partition Table (GPT) for partitioning, while Linux typically uses the GPT partitioning scheme.
+Different partitioning schemes can affect the way that data is organized and accessed on the disk, as well as the ability to recover deleted files or data.

+-    Forensic tools and techniques: Different forensic tools and techniques may be needed to analyze disk drives on Linux versus Windows.
+For example, some tools may be more effective at recovering data from a specific file system or partitioning scheme, while others may be better suited for analyzing permissions and ownership.
+It is important to understand the differences between Linux and Windows disk drives when selecting and using forensic tools and techniques for a CTF challenge.

 There are many tools available to create and analyze disk images, including:

 1.  dd: A Unix tool that is commonly used to create raw disk images.